Ship AI in Minutes

 Drop in our React chat component, or build custom UIs with hooks and JavaScript/TypeScript APIs.
 Streaming, state management, and error handling enabled out of the box.

-Coming soon: Multi-provider support • Bring your own auth • iOS/Android SDKs • Dynamic model routing • Tool use • And more
+Coming soon: Bring your own auth • iOS/Android SDKs • Dynamic model routing • Tool use • And more

 Skip The Boilerplate